SystemSpace/Compendium/compendium.rst

 What exactly does a blocking System block?
   It blocks outside interference - you cannot leave, and you cannot enter with an existing soul.

-Are blocking Systems breeding grounds for Souls?
+Are blocking Systems breeding grounds for souls?
   In a sense, yes.

   Inside Life, new souls are generated as people reproduce and create babies - those souls then get attached to users.